This article is part of The Ascender, the Highrise platform for articles and resources.

 <div id="three">

-The following salary negotiation email example includes some of the steps we listed above:
+The following salary negotiation email script example offers a few examples of an example of the steps we have listed above:

 Subject Line: Salary Negotiation for [Position Name] Offer